Advice and Guidance

 Developing new skills is key for success in finding a job so we can also help find the right courses or learning programmes available locally.
 Health and Recreation

 Our team can recommend and run health and exercise classes, offer help on how to eat and live healthily.
-We have good working relationships with local health services and Arun Wellbeing to provide more tailored support.
+We have good working relationships with local health services and sources like Arun Wellbeing (& other areas) to provide more tailored support.

 We maintain an up to date programme of events and activities hosted by the Aldingbourne Trust and other organisations and the information is freely available from our No 73 drop in centre.
 Having fun is a key element of independent life and we help to find appropriate community events, arrange group activities and even run a social club.
 Independent Travel